Putting hygiene on the agenda

-Through the development of editorial opinion pieces and social media activity, combined with the development of robust and quantifiable hygiene evidence, RGHI will be best placed to present policymakers with rationale for change.
+This is being delivered through a series of editorial opinion pieces and social media activity, as well as the development of robust and quantifiable hygiene evidence.

 The field of hygiene has long been neglected in public discourse, only resurfacing meaningfully in the face of the current global crisis.
 RGHI works to raise the profile of hygiene behaviours beyond COVID.

 To do this it collaborates with other expert organisations to advocate and advise on hygiene issues through papers, articles, presentations and submissions to health policy committees where hygiene initiatives will provide better health outcomes.

 RGHI works with policy and think tank organisations which share a common goal.

 Non Academic Publishing

 In support of its mission, RGHI is committed to elevating the field of hygiene in the public conscience by publishing informed, well-researched non-academic influence and opinion pieces.